How do artists, artworks, and museums shape and challenge our understanding of the past?

 - How is history etched onto a landscape or erased from it?

-- How do museums and galleries shape our view of history?
+- How do museums and galleries shape our view of the past?

 An accompanying publication deepens the exhibition’s exploration of The Block’s collection.
-Showcasing the depth and breadth of recent acquisitions, more than 50 short essays reflect the perspectives of over seventeen different academic departments.
+Showcasing the depth and breadth of recent acquisitions, more than fifty short essays reflect the perspectives of over twenty different academic units.
 Further essays illustrate the museum's commitment to collecting works of art that connect to Northwestern's broad curriculum and deepen representation of global modern and contemporary culture from multiple perspectives.

-Including voices from students, faculty, and alumni, Who Says, Who Shows, What Counts invites visitors to reflect on the ways in which art can facilitate multidisciplinary connections, ask challenging questions, and tell stories about issues relevant to our lives.
+Including voices from students, alumni, faculty, and staff, Who Says, Who Shows, What Counts invites visitors to reflect on the ways in which art can facilitate multidisciplinary connections, ask challenging questions, and tell stories about issues relevant to our lives.

 Curated by Essi Rönkkö, Associate Curator of Collections and Kate Hadley Toftness, Senior Advancement Manager, Grants and Collection Council.
 This exhibition is supported by the Alumnae of Northwestern University, the David C. & Sarajean Ruttenberg Arts Foundation, the Elizabeth F. Cheney Foundation, and the Mary and Leigh Block Endowment.